Tengjun0520/lgc_genomic_prediction/README.md

 If you want to know more details about the model, please read this paper

-Jun Teng, Dan Wang, Changheng Zhao, Xinyi Zhang, Hui Tang, Yingli Shang, Chao Ning and Qin Zhang.
+Jun Teng, Tingting Zhai,  Xinyi Zhang, Changheng Zhao, Wenwen Wang, Hui Tang, Chao Ning, Yingli Shang, Dan Wang and Qin Zhang.
 Improving multi-trait genomic prediction by incorporating local genetic correlations. in press.